AISystemsInc/aigitmsg/README.md

 You can then copy this hook [prepare-commit-msg](./prepare-commit-msg) to the `.git/hooks` directory of the repository you want to use it in.
 You will need to make sure the hook is executable by running `chmod +x .git/hooks/prepare-commit-msg`.

-Be sure to export the env variable `GPT_KEY` with your GPT-3 API key or you can modify the hook to add the key.
+Be sure to export the env variable `GPT_API_KEY` with your GPT-3 API key or you can modify the hook to add the key.